dscheerens/ngx-webstorage-service/README.md

 Sometimes, however, you might prefer to store the data in another format than JSON strings, for example if values are read/written by a third party library that uses a different format.
 This is often the case when the stored value is just a string.
-Since values are read/written as JSON strings a normal string will thus be wrapped in quotes by default (as this is how strings are encoded in JSON format).
+Since values are read/written as JSON strings a normal string will be wrapped in quotes by default (as this is how strings are encoded in JSON format).
 If the third party library writes string values without quotes, then `ngx-webstorage-service` will not be able to read the value, because it is not a valid JSON string.

 This problem can be addressed by using a different transcoder, which is illustrated in the following example: